 Part of the mint family, there are hundreds of varieties of thyme (around 350!).
-This herb is a powerhouse with many health benefits like decreasing inflammation, helping with cough, and combating fungal and bacterial infections.
 With a woody stem and tiny little leaves, this herb is often coupled with rosemary, but stands very well on its own.
 A very adaptable flavor, thyme can be used on almost anything.
 Try it next on roast chicken!

 Recipes that use dried thyme

 Rosemary closely resembles an evergreen branch and is a member of the mint family.
-Like it's partner thyme, rosemary has many health benefits such as aiding in memory and helping alleviate hair loss.
 For kitchen uses, it is often seen in stuffing or as part of a bouquet garni.
 A sprig of rosemary is very fragrant and will infuse whatever it is that you are cooking with an aroma that is warm and inviting.
 Try it with your next pork roast or on roasted potatoes.

 Recipes that use dried rosemary